imballinst/imballinst.dev/src/pages/blog/eclipse-and-nighttime/index.md

 ## Dark Thoughts

-These triggers ultimately led to a series of dark thoughts.
+If these triggers were the eclipse, then my own mind was the nighttime.
 I was feeling absolutely worthless.
 In my mind, at that time, I didn't have a place in the world.

 1. I thought about killing myself.
 Jumping from the balcony, jumping from the stairs, and stabbing myself with scissors were amongst the options.
 However, I wasn't brave enough to do any of them.
 2. I considered indirect methods of self-harming, such as staying up late and eating a lot of fast food.
 It's not a "direct impact", but at the same time it will tax my age.
 At that time, I was convinced that I really liked this option.